SonicCloudOrg/soniccloudorg.github.io/src/en/deploy/agent-deploy.md

 Q5: There will be sonic-android-supply or other plug-in security pop-up windows when starting on Mac?

-A5: Mac: System Preferences -> Security & Privacy -> General, click Trust or Open anyway.
+A5: It is recommended to follow the answer in Q1 above for the best solution, otherwise it can be solved in this way.
+Mac: System Preferences -> Security & Privacy -> General, click Trust or Open anyway.

 ---